Wind power facts

 Denmark is a leading country in terms of wind energy.
 Denmark has a long tradition for wind mills, and today scattered wind turbines characterize the Danish landscape together with large offshore wind farms.

-Wind power provided just over 30% of electricity production in Denmark in 2012.
+In 2012 Wind power provided just over 30% of the electricity production in Denmark.
 In 2012, the Danish government adopted a plan to increase the share of electricity production from wind to 50% by 2020.

 Denmark wind power

 The Danish wind turbine industry is the world’s largest.
 The majority of the output is exported and already back in 2003 the Danish output counted for 38% of the world market.
 The two big leading wind power companies in Denmark are Vestas and Siemens.

 Over the last decades, a row of huge wind farms (a group of wind turbines) have been established in the Danish Waters and the North Sea e.g. Anholt, Horns Rev, Femern Belt and Middelgrunden, and more are under construction.
 Several wind farms in the inner Danish waters and Kriegers Flak in the Baltic Sea are under the planning phase controlled by the Danish Authorities.
 Foreign investors are very interested in wind turbine developing projects in Denmark.